tejashah88/BetterCrewLink/README.md

 ## How does it work

+### Stage 1: Dynamics Compression
+Stage 1 is to split the frequencies between low, mid, and high band.
+Isolating the voice from the noise is necessary since some make-up gain will be applied from the dynamics compressor.
+The low and high frequency noise is passed through as-is while the mid-band frequency has the dynamics compressor applied.
+An analyzer is also attached to it to calculate the incoming absolute volume necessary for stage 2.

+### Stage 2: Hard Limitter Gain
-The gist is that it uses a combination of the DynamicsCompressor as well as hard limiter gain calculations to ensure the incoming volume never exceeds a decibel amount.
+The incoming absolute volume from stage 1 is used to apply a hard limit gain to ensure the incoming volume never exceeds a decibel amount.

 See this repository for more information: https://github.com/tejashah88/voice-chat-volume-norm

+### Processing Overview
+1. Split voice signal into 3 bands:
+    - Low-band frequency: \[0, 300 Hz\]
+    - Mid-band frequency: \[300 Hz, 3,000 Hz\]
+    - High-band frequency: \[3000 Hz, inf\)
+2. Let low and high band frequency pass through to avoid amplifying noise via DynamicsCompressor's makeup gain
+3. Apply dynamics compressor against mid-band frequency, then add compressor analyzer to determine absolute volume for hard limiter gain
+4. Feed each band through gain boosting (currently all set to 1.0)
+5. Calculate absolute RMS volume for mid-band channel
+6. Set hard limit gain such that the output volume does not exceed the defined

 ## Developer Notes
 To work on this project, you'll need the latest version of Node 16, since Electron depends on it.
 I recommend either using nvm (node version manager) or using Docker or a VM setup (what I did).